Why I Chose to Train Women on GLP-1s

 Women taking GLP-1 medications like semaglutide or tirzepatide are often left out of the fitness conversation entirely.

-Some people (trainers included) treat these women like they’re cheating the system or taking the easy way out.
+Some people (trainers included) treat women using weight loss medications like they’re cheating the system or taking the easy way out.
 Others see GLP-1s as a threat to the fitness industry.

 That’s never how I saw it.

-I chose to work with these women because no one else was.
+I chose to work with them because no one else was.
 They were being misunderstood, judged, or ignored, even though they still need real support.

 GLP-1s are not a shortcut.
 They’re a tool.
 And like any tool, they work best with a strategy and a trainer who understands what they’re for.

-These women are navigating fatigue, body changes, and side effects, often alone.
+Women navigating fatigue, body changes, and side effects, are often doing so alone.
 The mental load of adjusting to a new body, new habits, and a new way of living is heavy.
 On top of that, they’re losing muscle faster than expected, with no one warning them how serious that can be.

 They don’t just need someone telling them what to do.
 They need someone who listens and makes them feel safe; a trainer who respects their decision to take medication and knows how to train them through it.